Biden discusses ‘accelerating’ aid to Gaza in calls with Netanyahu, el-Sisi

 Palestinians hit by heaviest bombardments as war enters ‘second stage’

+During the call with Egyptian President Abdel Fattah el-Sisi, the two “committed to the significant acceleration and increase of assistance flowing into Gaza beginning today and then continuously”, the White House said.

+El-Sisi has repeatedly said that Palestinians should not move away from their ancestral lands in order for them to be able to achieve a longstanding dream of nationhood.

-To Netanyahu, Biden said Israel has “every right and responsibility to defend its citizens from terrorism” but he added that this needs to happen “in a manner consistent with international humanitarian law that prioritises protection of civilians”.
+To Israeli Prime Minister Benjamin Netanyahu, Biden said Israel has “every right and responsibility to defend its citizens from terrorism” but he added that this needs to happen “in a manner consistent with international humanitarian law that prioritises protection of civilians”.

 Biden also “underscored the need to immediately and significantly increase the flow of humanitarian assistance to meet the needs of civilians in Gaza”, the White House said.